rozek/glif-api-support/README.md

-# glif-api-support #
+# glif-interfaces #

-a growing list of TypeScript clients for Glifs intended to be used in AI agents
+a growing list of TypeScript interfaces for Glifs intended to be used in AI agents